Carolina Panthers vs. New York Giants NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Carolina and its opponents have combined for 43 points just two times this year.
+- Carolina has combined with its opponents to put up more than 43 points just two times this season.

-- New York has combined with its opponents to score more than 43 points in four of six games this season.
+- New York's games have gone over 43 points in four of six chances this season.

-- The two teams combine to average 42.8 points per game, 0.2 less than the over/under in this contest.

-- This contest's over/under is 6.7 points under the 49.7 these two squads combine to give up per game in 2020.

-- Panthers games this season feature an average total of 45.9 points, a number 2.9 points higher than Sunday's over/under.
+- The average total in Panthers games this season is 45.9, 2.9 points above Sunday's total of 43.

-- The 43-point over/under for this game is 2.7 points below the 45.7 points per game average total in Giants games this season.
+- The 43-point total for this game is 2.7 points below the 45.7 points per game average total in Giants games this season.

 Panthers stats and trends

-- In Carolina's six games this season, it has three wins against the spread.

-- The Panthers have been favored by 3 points or more two times this season and have covered the spread in all of them.
+- The Panthers have always covered the spread this season when favored by 3 points or more.

-- Carolina's games this year have gone over the total in two out of six opportunities (33.3%).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Carolina's matchup with the Giants.